korgx5dsynth/ethereum/README.md

 # Q&A

-These sets of questions is designed to measure natural understandings.
+These were sets of questions I first asked myself and after which to a reasonable degree am able to find and understand their answers.
 Those who have worked on [Smartcards](https://en.wikipedia.org/wiki/Smart_card) can relate what a `nonce` is to the `sequence counter` I documented [here](https://ref.gitbook.io/notes/java-card/scp02).

 - When a smart contract is deployed, describe how the address of the smart contract is derived?
 - How does a wallet cancel a pending transaction?